Don’t have your headphones or a private place to listen right now? Check out the article below!

 Healthy Relationships Have Healthy Communication

 At Marriage Helper, we believe that healthy relationships have healthy communication.
 It’s not a tactic.
 It’s not something you use “for a period of time” just to see if your spouse will do what you want them to do.
-Rather, SMART Contact is the best possible way you can communicate with your spouse- whether your marriage is in trouble or not.
+Rather, SMART Communication is the best possible way you can communicate with your spouse- whether your marriage is in trouble or not.
 (But especially if your marriage is going through a crisis because communication has to happen for your marriage to continue on.)

 So, what if your spouse comes back?
 What then??
 What happens if for the short time they buy into that and they say, “You know what?
 I do miss them.
 I miss the conversation with them,” but then they come back… and then you actually have to start having the difficult conversations that need to happen in order for your marriage to reconcile.